MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 To ensure that the key ethical principles that the organization stands for are implemented across projects, the organization should provide a list of these principles and ways to validate them from a technical perspective during the testing phase.
 Use the machine learning features in Azure Machine Learning to understand what responsible machine learning is and how to build it into your machine learning operations.

-Not every organization's machine learning operations requirements are the same.
-The machine learning operations architecture of a large, multinational enterprise probably won't be the same as a small startup infrastructure.
-Organizations typically begin small and build up as their maturity, model catalog, and experience grows.

 ## Next steps

-Learn more about how to organize and set up Azure Machine Learning environments or watch hands-on [Azure machine learning operations video series](https://www.youtube.com/playlist?list=PLiQS6N-W1p3m9squzZ2cPgGdH5SBhjY6f).
+Learn more about how to organize and set up Azure Machine Learning environments, or watch a hands-on video series about [machine learning operations in Azure](https://www.youtube.com/playlist?list=PLiQS6N-W1p3m9squzZ2cPgGdH5SBhjY6f).

 > [!div class="nextstepaction"]
 > [Organize and set up Azure Machine Learning environments](./ai-machine-learning-resource-organization.md)